• Skip to primary navigation

 How to make Chocolate & Raspberry Truffle Cupcakes

-Make the ganache first as it takes time to set in the fridge.
+Make the ganache first as it takes time to cool and firm up.
 Heat up the cream then add the chocolate and butter until it all melts together.
-Then pour it into a bowl and put it in the fridge to set.
-To make the cupcakes, mix the butter and sugar together, then whisk in the eggs and milk.
+Then pour it into a bowl and set aside.
+To make the cupcakes, mix the baking spread and caster sugar together, then whisk in the eggs and milk.

 Next add the self raising flour, baking powder and cocoa powder.
-Divide the mixture between the cupcake cases and bake them for 20 minutes.
+Divide the mixture between the cupcake cases and bake them.

-Once the cupcakes were cool, use a cupcake corer to make holes in each one, then fill them with the ganache.
+Once the cupcakes are cool, use a cupcake corer or a knife to make holes in each one, then fill them with the ganache.
 To make the buttercream, mix together the butter, icing sugar, freeze dried raspberry powder and milk.
 Pipe the buttercream onto the cupcakes and then add fresh raspberries on top.

 Chocolate & Raspberry Truffle Cupcakes